Wondering how to earn and redeem Aeroplan miles for award flights?

 First, you can decide whether the co-branded Aeroplan Credit Card makes sense for you.

-Current Welcome Bonus: Earn a Welcome Flight Reward valued up to 50,000 Aeroplan Miles after spending $3,000 within the first 3 months of opening your account.
-Plus, earn up to 51,000 Aeroplan Miles with10x on travel and dining within your first 6 months.
+Current Welcome Bonus: Earn 70,000 Aeroplan miles after spending $3,000 within the first 3 months of opening your account.

 Favorite Card Features: